Choosing the best funeral songs

 If you’re also organising the eulogy, check out our How to Write a Eulogy guide.

-Soothing and peaceful funeral songs
+Soothing and peaceful funeral music ideas

 Irish singer Enya is famous for soothing, relaxing songs sung in both English and her native Irish (you may remember her music from the Lord of the Rings films).
 If your family or friend has Celtic roots, then Athair Ar Neamh or May it Be could be good choices for their funeral music.